siobhain/travelexpenses/README.md

 #### Design Notes/observations
-Itn this app here was not an use case for using creating Class structures so there are no OOP structures as I deemed it not appropriate for this project.
+In this app here was not an use case for using creating Class structures so there are no OOP structures as I deemed it not appropriate for this project.
 There is  CRUD  functionality in the creating, reporting on and updating the travel expense records & Custom error handling has been applied to majority of the datat input.
 Unfortunatley due to time restrainst I unable to apply error and exception handling to the Y/N user input.
 If there is a Y anywhere in the input it is taken as a Yes and anythiong else is treated as No.

 ## Goal